probe-rs/webpage/content/docs/tools/vscode.md

 - [x] **Launch**: Start a debug session on the target by (optionally) flashing the target firmware.
 - [x] **Attach**:
-- [x] By default, VSCode will manage (start/stop) the `probe-rs dap-server` process to facilite a debug session against a target process.
+- [x] By default, VSCode will manage (start/stop) the `probe-rs dap-server` process to facilitate a debug session against a target process.
 It is also possible for the user to manage the `probe-rs dap-server` as a standalone process, and then use TCIP/IP port to connect to from VSCode.
 - [x] **Connect** to the target with `probe-rs`
   - [x] Supports `connect-under-reset` for select targets.
   - [x] Tested against the following architectures: